2. Quick Start#

 return img, shape_ind

-In our example, we create two sets of images.
-One for training another for testing.
+In our case, we’ll create two sets of images: one for training and one for testing.
 We skipped the validation, because we’re not doing any hyper parameter tunning.

 def make_image_set(num_imgs, img_size, bg_p, filled):